Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Findings

-\textit{Experts} in different clusters offered detailed instructions on hormone regimens, supplements, and surgical timing.
-In Cluster 5, a user explained how Clomid influences hormonal pathways.
-In Cluster 11, another laid out strategies for recovering after testosterone therapy; and in Cluster 15, individuals logged precise hormone dosages and outcomes.
-Across clusters, experts provide structured, technical guidance using sometimes mechanistic or even clinical language, sprinkled occasionally with their anecdotal observations.
-Having extensive knowledge of an often opaque and byzantine landscape of navigating infertility health challenges, these users highlight the challenges all these users are facing.
-As such, comments that reflect their frustration with these health systems punctuate nearly every cluster.
-This systems critical behavior is often reflected by both the \textit{Expert} and \textit{Mentor} roles, as their first hand experience of the structural bias, financial burden, and professional blind spots makes their insights carry more weight.
-For instance, one user argued that fertility clinics often marginalize men, another criticized doctors for pressuring patients into surgery, and others warned about conflicts of interest in treatment recommendations.
-System critical comments thus shape the community’s positioning against the medical establishment, making visible the broader structures that frame individual infertility struggles.
-These communities exist largely because of the hardships their members have faced accessing and affording care as well as overcoming structural and societal biases regarding male infertility; it is no surprise that an undercurrent of systems criticism is so clearly visible.
+Certain roles recur across clusters but manifest differently by context.
+These roles overlap—one poster often wears many hats within a thread, balancing medical information with markers of commiseration.
+Table \ref{tab:role_emerging} shows role distribution across clusters. \textit{Mentors}, representing the majority of dominant voices, shepherd new and established members through emotional support and lived-experience advice.
+In Cluster 7, one mentor detailed expected sperm count recovery thresholds after hormonal therapy; in Cluster 6, another narrated their journey toward acceptance after multiple failed surgeries.
+Both modeled how to face fertility struggles—the former through experiential medical information, the latter through closure after failure.
+Mentors acting as hope brokers are nearly universal, sustaining morale by framing setbacks as relatable shared experiences or providing guidance to overcome obstacles.
+In Clusters 18 and 23, partners emphasized improvements following supplement and vitamin regimens, sustaining optimism even when outcomes remained uncertain. \textit{Experts} offered detailed instructions on hormone regimens, supplements, and surgical timing.
+In Cluster 5, a user explained how Clomid influences hormonal pathways; in Cluster 11, another outlined testosterone therapy recovery strategies; in Cluster 15, individuals logged precise dosages and outcomes.
+Experts provide structured, technical guidance using clinical language, occasionally sprinkled with anecdotal observations.
+Both Expert and Mentor roles frequently overlap with \textit{system critical} behavior, as firsthand experience of structural bias, financial burden, and professional blind spots lends weight to their insights.
+Users argued that fertility clinics marginalize men, criticized doctors pressuring patients into surgery, and warned about conflicts of interest.
+These communities exist largely because members have faced hardships accessing and affording care while overcoming societal biases regarding male infertility—an undercurrent of systems criticism is unsurprising.